 Brevinor

 Brevinor is a combined oral contraceptive pill that is up to 99% effective in preventing pregnancy when taken as prescribed.
-It contains two synthetic hormones, ethinylestradiol and levonorgestrel.
+It contains two synthetic hormones, ethinylestradiol and norethisterone.
 It can also treat painful or heavy periods.

 Product details